anchetadev/PWA-IndexedDB-Guide/quickStartPWA/readme.md

  3) Activation: Now that the service worker has been registered and installed it is considered activated via the 'activate' event listener!
 It is basically ready for use.
     - 3a) This is the place where we should delete any old, outdated stuff
+    - 3b) "A service worker won't receive events like fetch and push until it successfully finishes installing and becomes "active".
+By default, a page's fetches won't go through a service worker unless the page request itself went through a service worker.
+So you'll need to refresh the page to see the effects of the service worker." <sup><strong>2</strong></sup>

 ```code snippet here```